dryptm/vscrops/README.md

 `npm i`\
 `node app.js`\
 When the whole process is done, open https://loacalhost:3000 in the browser.\
-Use the following credentials to establish a connection with the database- `"mongodb+srv://vishuddha_crops:vishuddha@prateek@cluster0.zmxnf.mongodb.net/myFirstDatabase"`
+Use the following credentials to establish a connection with the database-\
+`"mongodb+srv://vishuddha_crops:vishuddha@prateek@cluster0.zmxnf.mongodb.net/myFirstDatabase"`\
+Replace myFirstDatabase with the name of the database that connections will use by default.